Sarthaksaxena21/Os-project/README.md

 Workload prediction
 Heterogeneous core utilization (big + little cores)

-The system is implemented in C++ and evaluated using simulation, with results visualized using Python .
+The system is implemented in C++ and evaluated using simulation, with results visualized using Python.